UK Property Investment in 2019 | Ultimate Guidefjpinvestment

 Being just under an hour’s drive away from Northampton, Leicester has reported the best year-on-year growth of all the major UK cities, and is lauded as being the best city to invest in 2018 by Hometrack’s.
 Property prices have increased by over 250% since the turn of the century.

 With a prime location, being just an hour away from both London and Birmingham, it has fantastic links to some major cities.
-With future investment of up to £3bn, Leicester really appeals as a fantastic investment location.
+With future investment of up to £3bn, Leicester really appeals as a fantastic UK property investment location.

 The small Essex town of Colchester has been on the receiving end of some surprisingly high growth in recent times.
 The town has great transport links, schools and leisure facilities that is boosting the price of property in the area.

 Admittedly, we advised earlier against investing in London property.
-However, it is difficult to ignore the UK capital, and there are areas in London that can make you a return on your investment.
+However, it is difficult to ignore the UK capital, and there are areas in London that can make you a return on your UK property investment.
 The North-East is the place you should be looking at.

 Leytonstone is seen as London’s latest up and coming area and is proclaimed by a third of estate agents based in the capital as the best area to invest in London.
 With access to the central line, and future regeneration due in the coming years, more buyers are eyeing up Leytonstone and the surrounding area.